Setup GTNet

 • Server Online: Shows the current online status of the instance (Online, Offline, or Unknown).

-• Usage Restricted: Indicates whether the instance is currently only accepting limited requests.
+• Restricted Use: Indicates whether the instance is currently at full capacity and cannot process data requests.

 • Exchange Last Price: Status of intraday price exchange with this instance.